 Faerie Cloud Racers is a fairly simple game to master.
-The objective of the game is to make your opponent crash into either your smoke, her smoke, the obstacles or the walls.
+The objective of the game is to make your opponent crash into either your smoke, her smoke, the obstacles, or the walls.
 It is very much a remake of the old Faerie Cloud Racers game only with the introduction of obstacles.
-You have a choice from a few faeries, namely: Fire, Snow, Earth, Water, Tooth, Dark, Space and Light.
-There is no way to obtain Fyora as your player, however you will get to race against her in the last level.
+You have a choice from a few faeries: Fire, Snow, Earth, Water, Tooth, Dark, Space and Light.
+There is no way to obtain Fyora as your player, however, you will get to race against her in the last level.

 Fyora is saved for the grand finale

 The controls for this game are very basic.
 All you need are the arrow keys.
-Up arrow makes your racer go up, down arrow makes your racer go down...
-You get the point!
-An important point to note is that you cannot go in the opposite direction.
-What do I mean by that?
-Well, if you are going in the upwards direction, hitting the down arrow key will be of no effect.
+Up arrow makes your racer go up, down arrow makes your racer go down...you get the idea!
+An important point to note is that you cannot go in the opposite direction: if you are going in the upwards direction, hitting the down arrow key will be of no effect.
 You would have to press the left or right arrow key and then press down.
-If not, well you would be eating your own trail!

 There are many opponents in this game, and although they all have the same goal they go about it in slightly different ways.
 So let us meet them then, shall we?